ghlee7411/viral-nucleotide-transformers/README.md

 # Viral Nucleotide Transformers
 ## Quickstart
-This is a guide to training a pre-trained model using the Kaggle competition [Stanford Ribonanza RNA Folding](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding) dataset.
+This is a guide to training a fine-tuned model using the Kaggle competition [Stanford Ribonanza RNA Folding](https://www.kaggle.com/competitions/stanford-ribonanza-rna-folding) dataset.
+For pre-training the model, the [NCBI Virus Complete DNA](https://huggingface.co/datasets/LKarlo/ncbi-virus-complete-dna-v230722) dataset is used.

 ### Pre-requisites
 - Kaggle API in your local machine
 - Install requirements

 ### Downloading the dataset
 Download a version of the competition dataset that contains only a portion of the competition dataset.
+The dataset can be found in the [Huggingface dataset repository](https://huggingface.co/datasets/LKarlo/ncbi-virus-complete-dna-v230722).
 ```bash
 kaggle datasets download -d leekh7411/stanford-ribonanza-rna-folding-light-version
 ```